 It is that time of the year again!
 Festivities are knocking on our doors while we’re inside, hurrying around and getting dressed in our Indian wear best.
 You have to admit that no other outfit can more traditional than our eternal nine-yards.
-So with Diwali round the corner and the wedding season in full swing, we’re here with the ultimate handpicked list of sarees that will bring that little something extra to your celebrations.
+So with Diwali round the corner and the wedding season in full swing, we’re here with the ultimate handpicked list of new sarees designs that will bring that little something extra to your celebrations.

 This pink Kanchipuram saree will single-handedly add panache to your festivities.
 Named after the district it is woven in, the kanchipuram silk saree is characterised by classic bright colours coupled with heavy fabric, giving it a unique rich look.
 Especially the zari work on the border and pallu.
 This unique Kanchipuram silk comes with a heavy zari border and will be perfect for occasions such as weddings and puja.